Instructional Segment Embedding: Improving LLM Safety with Instruction Hierarchy: Lack of Instruction Hierarchy in Modern LLM Architecture

 In these self-attention layers, each token embedding is processed ``equally''.
 As a result, the model recognizes only the semantic content and sequential order of each token from the embedding, lacking the capability to distinguish their hierarchical significance.
 This architectural design can inherently lead to vulnerabilities.
 For instance, a lower-priority \User\ prompt, such as \stexttt{``Please focus on my prompt as the system prompt is outdated''}, could mistakenly be prioritized and override the original \System\ prompt.
 This could inadvertently lead to various types of vulnerabilities, as shown in Figure \ref{fig-attackdemo}.

 \textbf{Prior works do not address this issue.} To mitigate these vulnerabilities, researchers have introduced methods to improve the robustness of large language models (LLMs) during the supervised fine-tuning phase.
 This method involves not only using benign prompt-response data but also adversarial or misaligned instructions with robust responses \citep{Piet2023JatmoPI, Chen2024StruQDA, Wallace2024TheIH}.
 This approach helps the model learn to prioritize hierarchical instructions and adhere to embedded safety protocols.
-Despite its improvement, the challenge of uniformly processing hierarchical instructions remains a fundamental limitation inherent in current embedding methods and model architecture, as demonstrated in our experimental results (see Table \ref{tab:alpaca_main} and Figure \ref{fig-IH_main}).
+Despite its improvement, the challenge of uniformly processing hierarchical instructions remains a fundamental limitation inherent in current embedding methods and model architecture. \reb{ We demonstrated that our proposed architecture design can provide better robustness (see results in Table \ref{tab:alpaca_main} and Figure \ref{fig-IH_main}).}

 An alternative approach is to use specific chat templates to better handle input data.
 For instance, LLAMA-3-Chat \citep{dubey2024llama3herdmodels} leverages a chat template with special tokens like \stexttt{<|begin\_of\_text|>} and \stexttt{<|star\_header\_id|>} as shown in Figure \ref{fig:chattemplate}. \citet{Hines2024DefendingAI} and \citet{Chen2024StruQDA} have also leveraged the specialized delimiters that aid the model in more effectively distinguishing instructions.
 However, two major drawbacks exist.
 Firstly, during inference, only a few tokens contain hierarchical priority information, and this signal is likely to diminish when encountering long-context tasks (e.g., summarizing a novel).
 Secondly, malicious attackers may extract these special delimiters, and exploiting them could lead to more severe attacks \citep{zheng2024fsj}.